Defense rests in trial of Karen Read, accused of killing her Boston officer boyfriend with SUV

 DEDHAM, Mass.
-(AP) — The defense rested its case Monday in the murder trial of a woman accused of striking her Boston police officer boyfriend with her SUV and leaving him to die in a snowbank.
+(AP) — The defense rested its case Monday in the murder trial of a woman accused of striking her Boston police officer boyfriend with her SUV, clearing the way for closing arguments and jury deliberations after nearly two months of testimony.

-The defendant, Karen Read, did not take the stand, and after the final three witnesses testified, the judge told jurors they’d heard all of the evidence.
-Closing arguments will be held Tuesday, with one hour for each side, before jurors begin their deliberations, the judge said.
+Karen Read did not take the stand after three final witnesses testified in the high-profile case that's at the center of a media storm created in part by accusations of police misconduct that have been fueled by true crime bloggers.
+Closing arguments will take place Tuesday, with one hour for each side, before jurors begin their deliberations, the judge said.

-The case has been surrounded by a media storm, underpinned by a distrust of police and fanned by crime bloggers.

-Read pleaded not guilty to second-degree murder in the death of Officer John O’Keefe.
-Prosecutors contend she struck O’Keefe with her SUV and then left the scene in January 2022.
+Prosecutors contend Read struck John O’Keefe with her SUV and then left the scene in January 2022, leaving him unconscious in the snow after a night of bar hopping.
 He was found unresponsive hours later outside the Canton home of another Boston police officer who was hosting a party.
 An autopsy found he died of hypothermia and blunt force trauma.

-One of the final witnesses was a retired forensic pathologist who testified Monday that some of O’Keefe's injuries were inconsistent with being struck by the Lexus SUV.
+The three defense witnesses on Monday cast doubt on prosecutors' version of events.

-Read's lawyers, who argue that Read was framed, contend O'Keefe was dragged outside after he was beaten up in Brian Albert's home in Canton and bitten by Albert's dog.
-They used Sheridan's testimony to reinforce their theory about the dog, despite a lack of canine DNA evidence, and to suggest that the injuries don't line up with being struck by Read's SUV.
+Read's lawyers, who argue that she was framed, contend O'Keefe was dragged outside after he was beaten in Brian Albert's home in Canton and bitten by Albert's dog.
+They used Sheridan's testimony to reinforce those theories, even despite a lack of canine DNA evidence.

 The defense argued that investigators focused on Read because she was a “convenient outsider” who saved them from having to consider other suspects, including Albert and other law enforcement officers who were at the party.

-Prosecutors spent most of the two-month trial methodically presenting evidence from the scene.
-The defense called only a handful of witnesses over two days, but used its time in cross-examining prosecution witnesses to raise questions about the investigation, including conflicts of interest and sloppy police work.
-The defense was echoed by complaints from a chorus of supporters that often camp outside the courthouse.
+Testimony in the trial began on April 29 after jury selection.
+Prosecutors spent most of the trial methodically presenting evidence from the scene.
+The defense called only a handful of witnesses but used its time in cross-examining prosecution witnesses to raise questions about the investigation, including conflicts of interest and sloppy police work.
+Complaints from a chorus of supporters that often camp outside the courthouse echoed those same questions.

 “We know Karen Read was framed.
 And framed by the people that we trust, that have sworn an oath to protect to serve,” she said.
 “That is a problem in America.”